Entanglement and quantum tomography with top quarks at the LHC: General framework

-A most important criterion for signaling entanglement in bipartite systems is the Peres-Horodecki criterion \cite{Peres1996,Horodecki1997}.
+An important criterion for signaling entanglement in bipartite systems is the Peres-Horodecki criterion~\cite{Peres1996,Horodecki1997}.
 The criterion is simply based on the observation that if $\rho$ is separable, the state resulting from taking the partial transpose in, for instance, the second subsystem,

-should be also a physical state, i.e., a non-negative operator with unit trace.
-Therefore, if $\rho^{\rm{T_2}}$ is not non-negative, the state is entangled.
+should be also a physical state, i.e., a nonnegative operator with unit trace.
+Therefore, if $\rho^{\rm{T_2}}$ is not nonnegative, the state is entangled.
 The Peres-Horodecki criterion is also a necessary condition for entanglement in bipartite systems of dimension $2\times 2$.

+A more quantitative measurement of the degree of entanglement is provided by the concurrence $C[\rho]$, which is a function of the quantum state that is related to the entanglement of formation~\cite{Wooter1998}.
+Specifically,